Massachusetts Whistleblower Attorney for False Claims Act Cases

 Your Rights

-- Rewards: If your information leads to sanctions exceeding $1 million, you may be eligible for a reward of 10%-30% of the recovered funds.
-The percentage is based on the significance of your contribution.
+- Financial rewards: If your information leads to sanctions exceeding $1 million, you may receive 10-30% of recovered funds.

 General, “Attorney General James Helps